Infinite (film): Development

 D. Eric Maikranz self-published The Reincarnationist Papers in 2009.
-Due to his difficulties to find a literary agent to have his book adapted into a film, he announced a campaign in the first edition of the book, offering to his readers a commission to someone who successfully pitched a film adaptation of his book to a Hollywood producer.
-By eighteen months, he received an email from Rafi Crohn, a junior executive at a Hollywood production company who found his book in a Nepalese hostel.
+Due to his difficulties finding a literary agent to adapt his book into a film, he announced a campaign in the first edition of the book, offering a commission to anyone who successfully pitched a film adaptation of his book to a Hollywood producer.
+Within eighteen months, he received an email from Rafi Crohn, a junior executive at a Hollywood production company who found his book in a Nepalese hostel.
 (Maikranz paid the commission to Crohn in December 2019.)
 The screenplay was voted onto the Black List in 2017.

 In March 2017, Deadline reported that Paramount Pictures had bought the rights to Shorr and Stein's adaptation, which was described as Wanted meets The Matrix, with Mark Vahradian and Lorenzo di Bonaventura along with John Zaozirny and Crohn set to produce the film.
-The same Deadline article mistakenly called Shorr and Stein's screenplay as a spec script and Maikranz's book as "unpublished".
+The same Deadline article mistakenly described Shorr and Stein's screenplay as a spec script and Maikranz's book as "unpublished".
 By November 2018, Paramount began talks with Antoine Fuqua to direct the film.
 It was announced in February 2019 that Chris Evans had entered negotiations to star in the film, with Fuqua officially confirmed as director.
 That same month, John Lee Hancock was reported to have provided rewrites on Shorr's script.
 In June, Evans dropped out of the project due to scheduling conflicts with Defending Jacob, with Mark Wahlberg entering negotiations to replace him.
 Wahlberg was confirmed in August, with Sophie Cookson and Dylan O'Brien added to the cast.
 In September, Chiwetel Ejiofor, Jóhannes Haukur Jóhannesson, Rupert Friend and Jason Mantzoukas were cast.
 Tom Hughes was cast in October.